Rita Hayworth: Early career

-In August 1941, Hayworth was featured in an iconic Life photo in which she posed in a negligee with a black lace bodice.
-Bob Landry's photo made Hayworth one of the top two pin-up girls of the World War II years; the other was Betty Grable, in a 1943 photograph.
+In August 1941, Hayworth was featured in a highly publicized Life photo in which she posed in a negligee with a black lace bodice.
+Bob Landry's photo made Hayworth one of the favorite pin-up girls of the World War II years; the other was Betty Grable, in a 1943 photograph.
 For two years, Hayworth's photograph was the most requested pin-up photograph in circulation.
-In 2002, the satin nightgown Hayworth wore for the photo sold for $26,888.
+In 2002, the satin nightgown Hayworth wore in the photo sold for $26,888.

-In March 1942, Hayworth visited Brazil as a cultural ambassador for the Roosevelt administration's Good Neighbor policy, under the auspices of the Office of the Coordinator of Inter-American Affairs.
+In March 1942, Hayworth visited Brazil as a cultural ambassador for the Franklin D. Roosevelt administration's Good Neighbor policy, under the auspices of the Office of the Coordinator of Inter-American Affairs.
 During the 1940s Hayworth also contributed to the OCIAA's cultural diplomacy initiatives in support of Pan-Americanism through her broadcasts to South America on the CBS "Cadena de las Américas" radio network.